ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 author: src/data/team/dianne-ameter.yaml
 thumb_image: images/classic/post-2.png
 image: images/classic/post-2.png
+subtitle: 'Learning to work with Linux and '
 ---
 Want to learn how I set this whole static site up?
 Well in this post I’m going to lay out how I built it, the choices I made, and the lessons I learned along the way.